picmaster/mikrogui/README.md

 ## Dependencies

-- mikrogui requires a C99-capable compiler (which unfortunately excludes Keil MDK-ARM).
+- C99-capable compiler (gcc, Keil MDK-ARM, IAR Embedded Workbench).
 So far I've tested with gcc-4.7.2 on Linux.
+(TODO: Add IAR & Keil versions)
 - Python 2.7.
 I've tested the code generation on Linux and Windows 7.

 ## How to compile